k2view-academy/K2View-Academy/articles/38_bi_integration/06_report_execution_guidelines.md

 # Report Execution Guidelines

-BI reports are created and executed using the **Designer** module.
+BI reports are created and executed using the BI's **Designer** module.

 Generation of a report without opening the BI application can be done by the  **GetExecute** REST API.
 The [Fabric Jobs mechanism](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md) enables generation of BI reports via Fabric user code so they can be scheduled and can benefit from Jobs execution parameters.

+In addition, the report generation can be done typing a direct link to a report in the browsers.

-The sections below explain both options.
+The sections below explain about these options.

 ### Reports Generation Using the Designer Module